Gelfand-Tsetlin modules: canonicity and calculations: Gelfand-Tsetlin modules

 As we've already observed, this is in the image of the functor.
-Thus we can reduce to showing the portion of the diagram above this is in the image.
-If $a'<a-1$, then the result is of the same form, but have increased $a'$.
-After a finite number of applications, we will have $a'=a-1$, and the next application will increase the thickness of the terminal with label $i$ and longitude $a$ at the bottom, and reduced the number of times this strand splits.
+Thus, we can reduce to showing that the portion of the diagram above is in the image.
+If $a'<a-1$, then the result is of the same form but has increased $a'$.
+After a finite number of applications, we will have $a'=a-1$, and the next application will increase the thickness of the terminal with label $i$ and longitude $a$ at the bottom, and reduce the number of times this strand splits.
 We can continue this process until we have removed all splits in this strand.
-There are now two possibilities or the remainder: \begin{enumerate} \item The terminal with label $i$ and longitude $a$ is thicker at the bottom than the top.
+There are now two possibilities for the remainder: \begin{enumerate} \item The terminal with label $i$ and longitude $a$ is thicker at the bottom than at the top.
 So our diagram now has the form.
-In this case, we can flip the diagram, and apply this argument again. \item There is a strand with no splits or merges connecting these terminals, so the diagram has the form: In this case, we exclude this strand, and continue the argument, having increased the total thickness of the straight strands at the right. \end{enumerate} This completes the proof, since after a finite number of applications of this argument, we'll arrive at a diagram of all straight strands, which we've already covered. \end{proof} The category $\mathcal{T}_{\Z,\chi}$ is equivalent to a standard construction: let $A$ be an algebra, and $e_1,\dots, e_m$ a list of idempotents.
-The category $\mathcal{A}$ has object set $\{e_1,\dots, e_m\}$, and morphism spaces $\Hom_{\mathcal{A}}(e_i,e_j)=e_jA e_i$, and composition given by multiplication.
+In this case, we can flip the diagram, and apply this argument again. \item There is a strand with no splits or merges connecting these terminals, so the diagram has the form: In this case, we exclude this strand, and continue the argument, having increased the total thickness of the straight strands at the right. \end{enumerate} This completes the proof since after a finite number of applications of this argument, we'll arrive at a diagram of all straight strands, which we've already covered. \end{proof} The category $\mathcal{T}_{\Z,\chi}$ is equivalent to a standard construction: let $A$ be an algebra and $e_1,\dots, e_m$ a list of idempotents.
+The category $\mathcal{A}$ has the object set $\{e_1,\dots, e_m\}$, morphism spaces $\Hom_{\mathcal{A}}(e_i,e_j)=e_jA e_i$, and the composition given by multiplication.
 This is equivalent to the subcategory of projective right $A$-modules with objects $Ae_i$ for $i=1,\dots, m$.

 Of course, for any left $A$-module $M$, there is a representation of the category $\mathcal{A}$ sending $e_m\mapsto e_mM$; this functor has a left adjoint $A\otimes_{\mathcal{A}}-$.
-A basic exercise in ring theory shows that: \begin{lemma} These functors make the category of representations of $\mathcal{A}$ a quotient category of left $A$-modules, with the categories being equivalent if $e_1,\dots, e_m$ generate the ring $A$ as a 2-sided ideal. \end{lemma}
+A basic exercise in ring theory shows that: \begin{lemma} These functors make the category of representations of $\mathcal{A}$ the quotient category of left $A$-modules by the Serre subcategory of modules $M$ such that $e_iM=0$ for all $M$, with the categories being equivalent if $e_1,\dots, e_m$ generate the ring $A$ as a 2-sided ideal. \end{lemma}

 The category $\mathcal{T}_{\Z,\chi}$ is equivalent to this category for $A=\widehat{\tT}$ and the set of idempotents being the (finite) set of idempotents of the form $e(\Bi_{\gamma})$.